How To Grow From Cuttings- Tropical Milkweed Propagation

-Tips to Grow from Cuttings- UPDATED 2014
+Tips to Grow from Cuttings (UPDATED AFTER VIDEO)

-- Fill cuttings containers (I use 20oz clear plastic cups) with distilled water (not tap water) because it has a neutral PH level and no additives or elements that could potentially harm developing plants
+- Fill cuttings containers (I use 20oz clear plastic cups) with distilled water (not tap water) because it has a neutral PH level and no additives or elements that could potentially harm developing plants OR

 - Place plastic wrap over each cup and secure it with a rubber band

 - Use gloves or wash hands thoroughly after handling milkweed to avoid getting milkweed sap in your eyes later.
 This can cause burning and a few unfortunate souls have even had to go to the emergency room for treatment.